 Letters to a Grandchild: A Year’s Worth of Ideas

-Each month has an overall theme and some questions to get you thinking about stories you can share.
 The questions are just starting points, and some may not apply to your family.
 Feel free to go off on your own tangent after reading the prompts!

-January: Share stories about resolutions.
+January: Share stories about winter

 February: Share stories about Valentine’s Day.